-How to troubleshoot application performance with SQL Server
+How to troubleshoot the performance of Ad-Hoc queries in SQL Server

 This article assumes that you have used KB 224587 to narrow the scope of the problem and that you have captured a Windows NT Performance Monitor log and SQL Profiler trace that detail the specific counters, events, and data columns.